jjak0b/ansible_farm/docs/examples/01_deploy_single_vm.md

 ```

-Hint: Since `parse_vms_definitions` is usually used to generate multiple VM, some platform depentant's info like the `ansible_user` may be usefull to define them per platform group instead per host.
+Hint: Since `parse_vms_definitions` is usually used to generate multiple VM, some platform dependent's info like the `ansible_user` may be useful to define them per platform group instead per host.
 This behavior may be achieved on runtime by the `init_vm_connection` role.
 It will add each VM as inventory host entry by using the `VM definition` object such that:

 - The VM host entry will be a member of the following groups:
   - `vms` group ( general group containing all virtual machine entries )